site home manc'r home join unite news campaigns events resources training organisation contact us

 • If you understand your employer's goals, strategies, organisation and plans then you can help achieve its commercial goals.

-"Fujitsu Voice" is the company's new body for informing and consulting UK employees.
+"Fujitsu Voice" is the company's body for informing and consulting employees at UK level.
 It is based on a Charter which was negotiated by elected reps, including many union members who made an important contribution to the process.
-Unlike the constitution of the old UK Consultative Forum (UKCF), which Fujitsu Voice replaces, the Fujitsu Voice Charter is legally enforceable, which will help ensure that the company sticks to it.
-Fujitsu Voice should be better than the old UKCF in many other respects, particularly the ability of reps to communicate freely and directly with their constituents.
+The Fujitsu Voice Charter is legally enforceable, which will help ensure that the company sticks to it.
+It also enables reps to communicate freely and directly with their constituents.

-For more information, see the Fujitsu Voice collaboration site on CafeVIK.
+For more information, see the Fujitsu Voice site on CafeVIK.

 If employees elect a good group or reps, Fujitsu Voice can make a real difference, and help make Fujitsu a great place to work.